 We cannot leave Israeli government policies of annexation and dispossession, including the establishment of Jewish-only settlements on Palestinian lands, out of the equation for peace, just as we cannot leave out an acknowledgement of and warning against the rising global antisemitism and racist attacks on Jews worldwide.
 Blinded by rage, Palestinians and Israelis seem fixated on destroying each other.
 There will never be a consensus on how to apportion blame and responsibility.
 But, at the same time, it is impossible to ignore the fact that Israel is an oppressive occupying force and has been for a long time.
 And that reality goes a long way with observers who otherwise would prefer to be neutral in their assessment of the crisis now unfolding.
 Yet there are Jews and Palestinians – and people of goodwill worldwide – who are committed to working for the freedom of all people, with the knowledge that if you aren’t working to free every human being, then you aren’t fighting to free anyone.

 We, the people of this planet, have a global responsibility to help foster a negotiated end to this conflict.
 We need to make hope unreasonable and despair incredulous.
-There is no more room for a reasoned hope; there is only time for outlandish hope that defies despair should it not be realised.
+There is no more room for reasoned hope; there is only time for outlandish hope that defies despair should it not be realised.
 It is a hope so unorthodox, so preposterous, that it suddenly makes sense.
 Reasoned hope can be falsified.
 Unreasonable hope can transcend all the premises we have established and let us start anew.
 Unreasonable hope is liminal: it is not here and not there; it is everywhere.
 It exists in the universe of the ‘not yet.’
 We must not comprehend the task of solving the problems of the Middle East from the perspective of Kierkegaard’s pre-moral ‘stockbroker [Vexel-Megler] of finitude’; but, rather, we must hope in the possibility of hope, which ultimately resides in the possibility of love, and we must believe in love in order to see love, and only a person who loves and is loved can see others as loving persons.
 Each time a bullet blasts through the rib cage or liver of an Israeli or a Palestinian, we are not only denying that the Other is a loving person but that the Other is incapable of love or loving.
 To deny that someone is incapable of loving is the worst form of dehumanisation.
 It is to ‘invisibilise’ the other, to make it easier to farm the other out to the killing fields.

 The point here is that we need a drastic turn of mind; we cannot, under any circumstances, surrender to hopelessness and despair.
 We must join with our Jewish and Palestinian brothers and sisters to find a way forward to end the bloodshed.
 Not a solution, but a way forward.
 Attempts at judicial overhaul that have contributed to political polarisation in Israel are of great concern to those Israelis fighting for democracy at home and to Diaspora Jews around the world.
 Netanyahu’s political doctrine of strengthening Hamas at the expense of the Palestinian Authority in Gaza has proved to be a security disaster.
 Currently, grassroots movements in Israel critical of Netanyahu are keeping the flame of democracy from being extinguished.
 Clashes between the IDF and Hezbollah at the Israel-Lebanon border are stoking fears of a more regional war.
 We have a global responsibility to help foster a negotiated end to this conflict.
 That Israel, a Jewish ethnostate, is arrayed against a constellation of Muslim ethnostates makes for a difficult prospect for lasting peace in the Middle East, to be sure.